f5devcentral/f5-big-iq-lab/docs/class4/module6/module6.rst

 3. Edit the hosts file and make sure only the ``big-iq-dcd-2.example.com`` is not commented with a ``#``.

+.. warning:: Double check the IP address of the new secondary BIG-IQ and update it if necessary

 .. code::

     # cd /home/f5/f5-ansible-bigiq-onboarding